NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/README.md

 Ensure your loss values are comparable to those listed in the table in the [Results](#results) section.
 For both models, the loss values are stored in the `./output/nvlog.json` log file.

-   After you have trained the Tacotron 2 model for 1500 epochs and the WaveGlow model for 800 epochs, you should get audio results similar to the samples in the `./audio` folder.
+   After you have trained the Tacotron 2 and WaveGlow models, you should get audio results similar to the samples in the `./audio` folder.
 For details about generating audio, see the [Inference process](#inference-process) section below.